Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Compromised controller design

 \subsection{Voltage deviation restriction for critical nodes}

-The following proposition demonstrates the design of the trade-off factor to achieve voltage deviation restriction for the critical nodes. \begin{proposition} Consider a DC microgrid with the same conditions as those in Theorem \ref{thm_cri_compromise}.
-For given admissible maximum voltage deviation ratio $\Gamma_V$, voltage deviation restriction for the critical nodes is achieved when $\theta\in\left[0,\theta_d\right]$, where $\theta_d$ is designed as
+The following proposition provides guidelines for designing $\theta$ and $\omega$ based on a given $\Gamma_V$. \begin{proposition} Consider a DC microgrid with the same conditions as those in Theorem \ref{thm_cri_compromise}.
+The following statements hold. \begin{enumerate}[(a)] \item Given a positive $\Gamma_V$, voltage deviation restriction for the critical nodes is achieved when $\theta\in\left[0,\theta_d\right]$, where $\theta_d$ is designed as